PDCA

+The PDCA cycle is also known as PDSA cycle (where S stands for study).
+It was an early means of representing the task areas of traditional quality management.
+The cycle is sometimes referred to as the Shewhart / Deming cycle since it originated with physicist Walter Shewhart at the Bell Telephone Laboratories in the 1920s.
+W. Edwards Deming modified the Shewhart cycle in the 1940s and subsequently applied it to management practices in Japan in the 1950s.

-PDCA is often confused with PDSA (Plan-Do-Study-Act).
-Dr. W. Edwards Deming emphasized the PDSA Cycle, not the PDCA Cycle, with a third step emphasis on Study (S), not Check (C).
-Dr. Deming found that the focus on Check is more about the implementation of a change, with success or failure.
-His focus was on predicting the results of an improvement effort, studying the actual results, and comparing them to possibly revise the theory.
+Deming found that the focus on Check is more about the implementation of a change, with success or failure.
+His focus was on predicting the results of an improvement effort, Study of the actual results, and comparing them to possibly revise the theory.

 Meaning

 Plan

 Establish objectives and processes required to deliver the desired results.

 Do

 Carry out the objectives from the previous step.

 Check

 During the check phase, the data and results gathered from the do phase are evaluated.
 Data is compared to the expected outcomes to see any similarities and differences.
 The testing process is also evaluated to see if there were any changes from the original test created during the planning phase.
-If the data is placed in a chart it can make it easier to see any trends if the PDCA cycle is conducted multiple times.
+If the data is placed in a chart it can make it easier to see any trends if the plan–do–check–act cycle is conducted multiple times.
 This helps to see what changes work better than others and if said changes can be improved as well.